josephiu/Earlang_calc_app/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* I will like to add a memoery section , where i can save each iterations and display them as histrory
 * I will like  to learn how i can add graphical interface to this project.
 * Among the things i will like to add to theis application i will like to add more mathematical
 * operations like square roots, perenthesis, and pie, capabilities